Sarah-A/training_dot_net/Azure/AzureAuthTestApp/AzureAuthTestApp/readme.md

 - Added Authentication (OIDC) and Authorization (OAuth 2.0) through Identity Providers (in Azure Portal: `app service -> Authentication -> Add Provider`)
   - verified that I can access the app only using my authenticated user (ash..) and not using a different, unauthenticated user (sar...)
+- Added `Standard User` and `Application Admin` roles and assigned different users to each.
 -